 11 lanes up to 90 meters

 Interactive (open daily March 1 – Nov.
 15; closed remainder of year)

 Nine lanes up to 60 yards

 Starting June 1, 2019, you’ll need to have a permit to use the range.
-Senior citizens, active U.S. military personnel and honorably discharged U.S. military veterans will be entitled to one free annual permit per calendar year.
+Senior citizens, active U.S. military personnel and honorably discharged U.S. military veterans are entitled to one free annual permit per household per calendar year.

 Annual permits are for the calendar year January – December.
 Annual permits purchased in 2019 are valid through 2020.